elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 Another scenario where GenStage can be useful today is to replace cases where developers would have used [GenEvent](http://elixir-lang.org/docs/stable/elixir/GenEvent.html) in the past.
 For those unfamiliar with GenEvent, it is a behaviour where events are sent to an "event manager" which then proceeds to invoke "event handlers" for each event.
 GenEvent, however, has one big flaw: the event manager and all event handlers run in the same process.
 This means GenEvent handlers cannot easily leverage concurrency without forcing developers to implement those mechanisms themselves.
 Furthermore, GenEvent handlers have very awkward error semantics.
 Because event handlers are not separate processes, we cannot simply rely on supervisors restarting them.

 GenStage solves those problems by having a producer as the event manager.
-The producer itself should be configured to use [`GenStage.BroadcastDispatcher`](https://hexdocs.pm/gen_stage/Experimental.GenStage.BroadcastDispatcher.html) as its dispacther.
-The broadcast dispatcher will guarantee events are dispatched to all consumers in a way to not exceed the demand of any of the consumers.
-This allows us to leverage concurrency and, not only that, having the "event manager" as a producer gives us much more flexibility in terms of buffering and reacting to failures.
+The producer itself should be configured to use [`GenStage.BroadcastDispatcher`](https://hexdocs.pm/gen_stage/Experimental.GenStage.BroadcastDispatcher.html) as its dispatcher.
+The broadcast dispatcher will guarantee events are dispatched to all consumers in a way that does not exceed the demand of any of the consumers.
+This allows us to leverage concurrency and having the "event manager" as a producer gives us much more flexibility in terms of buffering and reacting to failures.

 Let's see an example of building an event manager as a producer: